Skip to content

 OpenMP Jobs

 An SMP-parallel job can only run within a node, so it is necessary to include the options --node=1 and --ntasks=1.
-The maximum number of processors for an SMP-parallel program is 896 on partition taurussmp8, as described in the section on memory limits.
+The maximum number of processors for an SMP-parallel program is 896 on the cluster Julia as described in the section on memory limits.
 Using the option --cpus-per-task=<N> Slurm will start one task and you will have N CPUs available for your job.
 An example job file would look like:

 Job file for OpenMP application